Make-School-Courses/Core-Year-2/3. Advanced Networking and Email Skills/README.md

 * Get 10 business cards from an industry meet up of your choice
 * Create skits on proper and inproper behavior at networking events
 * Interview an entreprenuer and write a two page summary on what you learned
+* Create and finish a [term-2 partner project](https://github.com/Product-College-Labs/term-2-partner-project) to present at the December Open House.

 ### Stretch Challenges
 * Connect with the head of a meetup group and ask them who would be a good fit for you to connect with given your skills